department-of-veterans-affairs/contention-classification-api/README.md

 ## FastAPI Setup
 Install Python3.10
-If you're on a mac, you can use pyenv to handle multiple python versions
+Mac Users: you can use pyenv to handle multiple python versions
 ```
 brew install pyenv
-pyenv install python3.10
+pyenv install 3.10 #Installs latest version of python 3.10
-pyenv global python3.10 # or don't do this if you want a different version available globally for your system
+pyenv global 3.10 # or don't do this if you want a different version available globally for your system, set locally to use python in current folder.
 ```

 Create a virtual env